Mshra/search-spotify/README.md

 ![spotify logo](https://storage.googleapis.com/pr-newsroom-wp/1/2018/11/Spotify_Logo_CMYK_Green.png)

-This project requires [spotipy](https://spotipy.readthedocs.io/en/2.22.1/#) module to work Install the module by using
+This project requires [spotipy](https://spotipy.readthedocs.io/en/2.22.1/#) module to work Advisable to run the program in a python virtual environment Check for the pip version and upgrade if needed
+> pip --version
+Install the spotipy module
 > pip install spotipy

-Advisable to install the spotipy module and run the program in a virtual environment

 ---------------------------------------------------------------
 ## Sample